gragoyd/petty_things/README.md

-# C_Cpp
-Code of C/C++
-Learning how to use Github

-this is sth. change...
+Up to now contain code of # C/C++ and # python.

+Every subelement is an independent petty thing.